sorribes22/TAP_DesignPatterns/README.md

 ```
 ## Testing

+We've realized different Unit Tests to check the correct working of the DataFrame interface.
+To do this we've created TestDataFrame, where the tests are allocated, and FakeDataFrame class, that simulates a real data frame.\
+Before to execute tests, the setup function is executed to fill the FakeDataFrame.\
+And after execute tests, the tearDown function is executed to delete the FakeDataFrame

+The operations to check are :

+- At
+- Iat
+- Sort
+- Query
+- Accept a Visitor

 ## Extras
 ### Implementation resolver <a name="impl_resolver"></a>
 When we were implementing the **Composite** pattern we've found the need to know which concrete factory use for each